-UW Study Abroad is student-centered and we prioritize communication to and with students.
+UW-Madison study abroad offices are student-centered and we prioritize communication to and with students.
 While participating on a program, students are going to face unfamiliar and new issues.
 We find if they take responsibility for their program matters from the beginning of the process, they are better able to handle these issues abroad.

 We expect students to:

 - Take a proactive role in their experience during the entire process (pre-departure, on-site, and upon return).

 - Discuss any questions they have about the program with our staff and past participants.

 - Read all emails and materials that our office and our partners provide, and meet any tasks or deadlines set by us or our partners.

 - Create a communication plan with their parents/families/friends.